Your First Visit

 However, nearly all were consistent in their praise for either a past small group or Sunday school class experience, often citing it as more personal and more conducive for their learning.

-After hearing these accounts over and over, year after year, I began to be burdened by a mission to reach these individuals and others who aren’t being served by the traditional church format.
+After hearing these accounts over and over, year after year, I began to be burdened by a mission to reach these individuals and others who aren’t being served by the traditional church format in our area.

 It seemed to me that modern church services had a similar problem as modern classrooms in that not everyone can effectively grow through the exact same one-size fits-all cookie cutter method.